Hearing the voice of the patient?

 After transformation, my work is no longer limited to finance but it is more about strategic planning and beyond finance projects.
 I started enjoying my work even more and it helps me bring my passion to work every day.
 I love interacting with people.
 What drives me is that whenever I feel stuck at any point, I remind myself that- ‘patients are waiting’.
-With the transformation, we have transitioned from a fixed budget and fixed annual brand plan to a more flexible Event Driven Planning and Brand in Motion.
+With the transformation, we have transitioned from a fixed budget and fixed annual brand plan to a more flexible Event Driven Planning.
 Now, we fully adapt and integrate to our new way of working.
 With no budget, the resource allocation is more flexible and dynamic than it used to be before.

-Transformation in Roche Thailand started in 2018.
+The transformation in Roche Thailand started in 2018.
 Not everybody knows that around the same time, something happened that forced me to take a different perspective of life.

 "In all that darkness, I felt gratitude"

-In December 2018, I was diagnosed with Breast Cancer.
+In December 2018, I was diagnosed with breast cancer.
 Up until then, I didn’t fully comprehend the intensity of emotions that comes with it.
-I did not know how to start and where to start from, mainly because Cancer treatment is not a one-stop service.
+I did not know how to start and where to start from, mainly because cancer treatment is not a one-stop service.
 It is a journey and can actually be a long and unpredictable one.

 But, I did not allow myself to stew in dismay.
 I started counting the positives- the numerous ways my diagnosis and treatments could have gone wrong but did not.
 In all that darkness, I felt gratitude.
 I was lucky that I got an early diagnosis.
 This means more treatment options were available to me and I had a higher chance of survival.
-Within a month of diagnosis, I had a full Breast Mastectomy.
+Within a month of diagnosis, I had a full breast mastectomy.
 Since the operation, I have never been disappointed with the change in my appearance.
 I feel I am a beautiful and strong cancer survivor.

 I have battled through this phase and I feel that it is my responsibility to share my story with others.
 I joined various Roche events and became the voice of the patient.
-By sharing my story, the teams in Roche who work to help to improve the patient’s cancer journey, understood my fears, my doubts, my concerns, and started mapping out a patient’s journey with all my pain points included.
+By sharing my story, the teams in Roche who work to help to improve the patient’s cancer journey, understood my fears, my doubts, my concerns, and started mapping out a patient’s journey with all my input included.

 Many assume that not getting the right treatment is the first major thing a cancer patient thinks about, but the first question in my mind was how do I break this news to my mother.